tostenzel/psa-prizes/README.rst

 Specify the cards and grades of interest in ``/input/input.csv`` (`Click <https://github.com/tostenzel/psa-prizes/blob/master/input/input.csv>`_ for an example):

  - Paste the respective `item link <https://www.psacard.com/auctionprices>`_ to the first column
- - Write the respective grades to the second column as a list in Python syntax.
+ - Write the respective grades to the second column as a list in Python syntax

 If you write in the file through a GUI-based program, make sure to keep **;** as the only column delimeter.